douira/resolution-editor/README.md

 Thanks for wanting to contribute, that's great!
 All the info on how to contribute is in the [CONTRIBUTING file](https://github.com/douira/resolution-editor/edit/meta/CONTRIBUTING.md).

 ## Preview
-Here is a PDF version of lots of the views that the editor has.
+Here are some previews of the editor as PDFs.